Maru92/EntityAddressBitcoin/README.md

 ### Further questions

-In case of any problem, please contact me at marc.jourdan@inria.fr
+In case of any problem, please contact me at marc.jourdan@epfl.ch